 What is a WheelWally made of?

 It’s made of 3/4″ thick HDPE plastic, corrosion resistant hardware, and tough nylon Omni strap material.
-It is extremely durable and was designed for outdoor use.
+It is extremely durable and was designed for full-time outdoor use.

 What’s an “Off-road kit”?